nowarp/nowarp.github.io/docs/tutorial/configuration.md

 - **soufflePath** (string, optional): Directory to save generated Soufflé files which is helpful for debugging purposes.
 If not set, a temporary directory will be used.

+- **souffleVerbose** (boolean, optional): If set, generates more readable Soufflé files instead of making the result source code smaller.

 - **tactStdlibPath** (string, optional): Path to Tact standard library.
 If not set, the default stdlib from the actual Tact setup will be used.

 - **unusedPrefix** (string, default: "_"): Identifiers starting with this prefix won't be reported as unused by built-in detectors.